arineng/nicinfo/README.md

     # Use "nicinfo 1=" to show 1.1.1.0 - 1.1.1.255
     # Use "nicinfo 1.1=" to show APNIC RESEARCH ( AR302-AP )
     # Use "nicinfo 1.2=" to show IRT-APNICRANDNET-AU ( IRT-APNICRANDNET-AU )
-    # Use "nicinfo -u http://rdap.apnic.net/ip/1.1.1.0/24" to directly query this resource in the future.
+    # Use "nicinfo http://rdap.apnic.net/ip/1.1.1.0/24" to directly query this resource in the future.
     # Use "nicinfo -h" for help.

 # System Requirements